 Major improvements and revisions were made to this second edition of All Ye Lands.
 The text is ambitious in scope.
 While the purpose is the coverage of world geography and cultures, it also attempts to present an overview of all of history by highlighting particular events and civilizations.

 The first chapter introduces geography, then brief sections on geography appear at the beginning of most chapters.
-A "Things to Do" section at the end of most chapters provide map work activities.
+A "Things to Do" section at the end of most chapters provides map work activities.
 These usually include drawing and labeling, but they sometimes stretch into other topics such as longitude and latitude.
 Political maps are included throughout the text.

 I very much appreciate the rewrite of the second chapter on prehistory.
 It makes it a little clearer than did the first edition that early man was of a different category than apes.
 It makes a definite statement that all people descended from Adam and Eve.
 However, I question its presentation of homo erectus as an ancestor of homo sapiens since current genetic research shows that homo erectus, at best, might descend from a predecessor common to both home erectus and homo sapiens rather than being an ancestor.
 The text also accepts an old age for the earth and living creatures.
-In spite of the potential error regarding homo erectus, because of the nuanced presentation regarding prehistory, I think that both those who believe in evolution as well as those who reject it should be able to work with this text.
-For example, on the same page as the information about homos erectus it says, "Based on several bits of evidence they have discovered, scientists have concluded that human-like creatures have been on the earth for at least 1 million years.
+In spite of the potential error regarding homo erectus, because of the nuanced presentation regarding prehistory, I think that both those who believe in evolution, as well as those who reject it, should be able to work with this text.
+For example, on the same page as the information about homo erectus it says, "Based on several bits of evidence they have discovered, scientists have concluded that human-like creatures have been on the earth for at least 1 million years.
 This is not a fact, but a theory—an idea we form to explain facts we discover" (p.
 24).
 You might want to add your own discussion regarding evolution and creation with your children at this point.

 While views on prehistory might be debatable, once the text moves on to the Sumerian and Egyptian cultures (still in the second chapter), it is on firmer historical ground.
 It provides an excellent overview of world history and cultures.
 Granted, it is selective in coverage, but it balances out the development of Christian civilization (through Israel, Greece, Rome, and Europe) with study of China, Japan, India, Africa, Russia, and Latin America.
 Another chapter presents the United States within the context of world history.